Land for sale

 Please have the legal description, including the county, township, section, range and forty available.
 It is also helpful to have a county tax identification number available.

 Contact Regional land operations staff in the region where the county is located.
-See the Lands and Minerals regional contact map to identify your regional contact.
+See Lands and Minerals regional operations to identify your regional contact.

 You can also contact the DNR through the land sale email, or land sale phone line, 651-259-5432.